Roxbury Academic Support Program

 - Co-creating mutually agreed upon student-instructor expectations for engagement in sessions

-To provide each student with the most appropriate guidance, systems, and attention, Cheshire Academy offers several levels of Roxbury support, differentiated by the number of sessions per week.
+To provide each student with the most appropriate guidance, systems, and attention, Cheshire Academy offers several levels of Roxbury support, differentiated by the frequency of one-on-one sessions.
 Every student receives all the components of the Roxbury academic coaching model at every level of service with respective programs individualized based on student needs.
 Sessions, which typically last 50 minutes, are scheduled as part of the student’s regular academic day.

 Placement in one of the levels is determined on a case-by-case basis and involves a team of adults led by the Roxbury staff and includes Admission as well as Health Center staff.
 Consideration of placement is also given based on the requests of parents, teachers, and administrators.
 With parent and staff permission, students may enroll in Roxbury at any time during the school year.
 Any student can benefit from the Roxbury Program and no disability or diagnosis is required for participation.
 Roxbury is not a special education program and does not implement Individualized Education Plans (IEPs).